JvanKatwijk/dab-server/README.md

 We use bluetooth as communication medium between client and server, the server announces its service with a fancy UUID.

-Two clients are being worked on
+Two clients - remote controls - are being worked on

  a. a simple Java client is being exercised on my laptop, it has some problems in identifying the server;